manwar/theweeklychallenge/content/blog/map-tube-unicode.md

 Did you notice, that I even included line names with `Unicode` characters?

-For this experiment, However, I'm only interested in station names.
+For this experiment, however, I'm only interested in station names.

 I want to see how the current framework, [**Map::Tube v4.07**](https://metacpan.org/dist/Map-Tube) behaves when using this map.